INIT-SGGW/HackArena2.0-MonoTanks-Rust/README.md

 If the server is running on your local machine, use the `--host host.docker.internal` flag to connect the Docker container to your local host.

+If you are using a machine with ARM architecture, you should modify the Dockerfile and change every occurrence of `x86_64` to `aarch64`.